Intermodalics/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_pickit_interface.rst

 +----------------------------+-----------------------------------------------------------------------------------------------------------------------------------------+-------------+
 | Pickit_remaining_objects() | Number of remaining objects that can be sent to the robot in the next messages.                                                         | INT         |
 +----------------------------+-----------------------------------------------------------------------------------------------------------------------------------------+-------------+

+More detailed information about these outputs can be found :ref:`here <robot-independent-global-variables>`.

 Using pick offset in a robot program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~